Michael Porter Jr. Takes A Physical With The Chicago Bulls And Infuriates Other NBA Teams

 — Kevin O'Connor (@KevinOConnorNBA) June 6, 2018

 Michael Porter Jr. will conduct a Pro Day in Chicago, where he now resides next week.
-There are going to be a handful of NBA teams in attendance to watch him workout.
+There are going to be a handful of NBA teams in attendance to watch him work out.

 The Memphis Grizzlies are among the teams which will be on hand.
-They likely be joined by the Sacramento Kings, Atlanta Hawks, and Chicago Bulls among others.
-Given Michael Porter Jr’s decision to only allow the Bulls to run a medical check on him, the Bulls somewhat hold the ball in their court.
+They will likely be joined by the Sacramento Kings, Atlanta Hawks, and Chicago Bulls among others.
+Given Michael Porter Jr.’s decision to only allow the Bulls to run a medical check on him, the Bulls somewhat hold the ball in their court.

 Teams will have to trust the accuracy of the Chicago Bulls’ medical report on Michael Porter Jr. It is not an easy proposition for one of the NBA’s most cryptic teams.
-If Porter Jr. has a clean bill of health it would work against the Bulls to share that information.
+If Porter Jr. has a clean bill of health, it would work against the Bulls to share that information.